ellsworthmmcc/HPFC/README.md

 ## Arguments Explanation:
 ### Changing Arguments

-When changing arguments it is best to not anything unnessecary spaces or deviate from the valid values for each argument described below.
-Arguments should be kept on their seperate lines and when changing the user should not unnessecary lines or remove arguments entirely.
+When changing arguments it is best to not anything add spaces or deviate from the valid values for each argument described below.
+Arguments should be kept on their seperate lines and when changing the user should not add unnessecary lines or remove arguments entirely, doing so will most likely result in errors.

 ### Arguments Meaning